useit-consulting/alt-text-slack-bot/README.md

 2. Toggle **Enable Events** to **On**
 3. You'll need to set the Request URL later (after deploying to Netlify)
 4. Under **Subscribe to bot events**, click **Add Bot User Event**
-5. Add the event: `message.channels` - This allows the bot to receive messages posted to channels
+5. Add the following events:
+   - `message.channels` - This allows the bot to receive messages posted to public channels
+   - `message.groups` - This allows the bot to receive messages posted to private channels (required for private channels to work)
 6. Click **Save Changes**

 ### Step 4: Get Your Signing Secret